KhaledHamouda/myReads-react-app/starter/README.md

 ## Installation

 - create directory by `mkdir`.
-- clone the repository by $ git clone <repository-link>
+- clone the repository in the directory you just create by $ git clone <repository-link>
 - install all project dependencies with `npm install`
 - start the development server with `npm start`
 - Open http://localhost:3000 to view it in your browser.